mouseless/baked/unreleased.md

 ## Improvements

 - The `QueryParameter` component now supports subcomponents that manage its own default value.
-It can be managed with the `selfManagedDefault` parameter.
+It can be managed with the `defaultSelfManaged` parameter.
 - Changed breadcrumb last item from `<span>` to `link`.
 - Removed `DeclaredOnly` binding flag from properties.
 - `ConditionalComponent` was renamed to `Conditional` and moved under the